keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode.md

 - Delia Debyshire day
 - Web 1.0 => 2.0 => 3.0 (which is going great, lol) as the lost futures and fading palimpsest of our digital inscriptions
 - Federated Computing in social media, but also in scientific research

 ---

+The imposition of fascism is brought with sound and fury.
+The drone of buzz bombs, the liftoff of rockets, the orders barked over the top of any sense or objections, the shortwave broadcasts to a captive enraptured audience, the enraged soundbites of sole saviour reposted throughout a social media echochamber, the cheering of crowds promised a triumphant future in front of fake monuments, the piercing wails of air sirens.
+It was the last that Delia Derbyshire heard the most, growing up in Coventry during the Blitz.

+---